LockerProject/Locker/README.md

     chmod 0755 lockerbox.sh
     ./lockerbox.sh

-When that successfully completes
+When that successfully completes, add lockerbox/local/bin to your path.
+Then:

     cd lockerbox/Locker
+    #check to make sure everything worked
+    ./checkEnv.sh
     node lockerd.js

-then open [http://localhost:8042/](http://localhost:8042/) in your browser!
+now open [http://localhost:8042/](http://localhost:8042/) in your browser!

 ### The _"Real"_ Way